 Gestation – 11 to 12 months.
 Healthy females can produce cria approximately once each year.
 Single births are the norm with twins reported once in 50,000 births.

 Colours – There are more than 22 natural shades of alpaca fleece ranging from white to black.

 Fleece annual growth rate – 80 to 150 mm.

 Weight of fleece – A junior (first fleece) is often about 1.5 to 2 kg.
 Some mature individuals can yield up to 5kg.

 Frequently Asked Questions

 When do you mate alpaca?

-Female alpacas are induced ovulators.
-This means that they do not have a specific season.
+Female alpacas are induced ovulators, meaning that they do not have a specific mating season.
 They have a 12-14 day cycle and therefore pregnancies can result at any time of the year.
 In Australia the majority of matings takes place in Spring and Autumn.